Evolutionary Automata and Deep Evolutionary Computation: Expressiveness of Evolutionary Automata

 To help the reader intuition, let us consider context-sensitive languages.

-\begin{Theorem}[On EFA accepting contex-sensitive languages] TL(EFA) contains some context-sensitive languages in the alphabet $X$.
+\begin{Theorem}[On EFA accepting contex-sensitive languages] TL(EFA) contains some context-sensitive languages in the alphabet $\Sigma$.

 {\em Proof:} Let us consider an EFA $E$ accepting the context-sensitive language $\{a^nb^nc^n \;|\; n \geq 0\}$.
-We take a finite automaton that accepts only the empty word $\varepsilon$ and outputs any other word as $FA[0]$, a finite automaton that accepts only the word $abc$ and outputs any other word as $FA[1]$, a finite automaton that accepts only the word $a^2b^2c^2$ and outputs any other word as $FA[2]$ and so on.
+We take a finite automaton $A[0]$ that takes as input population of size one $X[0]$ that is equal to any input string, and accepts only the empty word $\varepsilon$ and outputs any other word as $X[1]$, a finite automaton $A[1]$ that accepts only the word $abc$ and outputs any other word as $X[2]$, a finite automaton $A[2]$ that accepts only the word $a^2b^2c^2$ and outputs any other word as $X[3]$ and so on.
 It is easy to see that the context-sensitive language $\{a^nb^nc^n \;|\; n \geq 0\}$ is the language of the evolutionary finite automaton $E$. $\Box$ \end{Theorem}

-\begin{Example} In proofs of both Theorems 5.1. and 5.2., we have obviously finite automata $E[t], t=0, 1, 2,...$ accepting appropriate single strings.
+\begin{Remark} In proofs of both Theorems 5.1. and 5.2., we have obviously finite automata $A[t], t=0, 1, 2,...$ accepting appropriate single strings (we did that for simplicity of the proof only, and finite automata components can accept the set of strings).
 In infinity, they accept in the terminal mode as the union set the appropriate context-free and context-sensitive languages.
 Because the finite automata from both theorems have very simple structure, it is quite easily to mutate component finite automata from generation to generation to construct appropriate EFA accepting all the strings from the language.
-As the input populations $X[t]$ we use strings which travel through component finite automata until they find an accepting automaton in the terminal mode.
-If string belongs to the language the EFA will stop/accept, otherwise will not. \end{Example}
+As the input population $X[0]$ we use strings which travel through component finite automata until they find an accepting automaton in the terminal mode.
+If string belongs to the language the EFA will stop/accept, otherwise will not. \end{Remark}

 Now, we are ready to present the main result on expressiveness of evolutionary automata.
 It would be natural to ask whether evolutionary automata accept recursively enumerable languages as Turing machines do, however a stronger result has been obtained: